Zodiac MX6 Pool Cleaner Review 2023 – Pros, Cons & Verdict

 What the Users Say

-Generally speaking, people who purchased the MX6 were pleased, but not entirely enthusiastic, about the pool cleaner.
+Generally speaking, people who bought the MX6 were pleased, but not entirely enthusiastic, about the pool cleaner.
 For most of them, it did a sufficient job of cleaning the pool.
 A couple of people even said they enjoyed watching it move back and forth across the bottom of their pool, like watching wood burn in a campfire.
 With most consumer products, it’s not uncommon to have a very clear majority of user reviews at the top with the rest spaced out like the peak and trough of a wave.
 For the MX6, however, user reviews are mostly about half very favorable, with the remaining spaced out equitably across the rest of the spectrum.

 People who like it like the way it cleans small pools—the entire pool, including the walls.
 People reported that it does this pretty well, and some were surprised that it climbed walls as well as it did.